aaron-son/dev-notes/README.md

 ## Front End Applications

 - Server Side Rendering (SSR)
 1. Server sends HTML.
 2. Server renders HTML, compiles JS.
 3. Browser renders HTML and JS.
 4. Page can be used.
-  - Compiles and renders JS scripts on the Server .
+  - Compiles and renders JS scripts on the Server.
     - Pages are static.
       - Links and urls redirecting to other server pages are pre-populated by the static page.
   - Faster page loading if rendering frameworks (React, Vue).

 - Client Side Rendering (CSR)
 1. Server sends HTML.
 2. Server renders HTML, sends JS.
 3. Browser renders HTML and compiles JS.
 4. Page can be used after scripts compile.
   - Compiles and renders JS script on Client (their machine)
     - Pages are dynamic.
       - Links and urls redirecting to other server pages are reloaded every time you leave the page.